radian-software/straight.el/README.md

 * `M-x straight-fetch-package`: fetch from a package's configured remote; with prefix argument, then for forks also fetch from the upstream
+* `M-x straight-fetch-package-and-deps`: fetch from the configured remotes of a package and all of its dependencies (including the dependencies of its dependencies); with prefix argment, then for forks also fetch from the upstream
 * `M-x straight-fetch-all`: fetch from all packages' configured remotes; with prefix argument, then for forks also fetch from the upstreams
 * `M-x straight-merge-package`: merge the latest version fetched from a package's configured remote into the local copy; with prefix argument, then for forks also merge from the upstream
+* `M-x straight-merge-package-and-deps`: merge the latest versions fetched from the configured remotes of a package and all of its dependencies (including the dependencies of its dependencies); with prefix argment, then for forks also merge from the upstreams
 * `M-x straight-merge-all`: merge the latest versions fetched from each package's configured remote into its local copy; with prefix argument, then for forks also merge from the upstreams
 * `M-x straight-pull-package`: combination of `M-x straight-fetch-package` and `M-x straight-merge-package`
+* `M-x straight-pull-package-and-deps`: combination of `M-x straight-fetch-package-and-deps` and `M-x straight-merge-package-and-deps`
 * `M-x straight-pull-all`: combination of `M-x straight-fetch-all` and `M-x straight-merge-all`
 * `M-x straight-push-package`: push a package to its remote, if